urbit/docs/arvo/clay/data-types.md

               ==                                            ::
 ```

-This describes a change that we are asking clay to make to the desk.
+This describes a change that we are asking Clay to make to the desk.
 There are two kinds of changes that may be made: we can modify files or
 we can apply a label to a commit.